Retrospring/api-docs/en/sleipnir/user/new.md

-# GET /sleipnir/user/me.json
+# GET /sleipnir/user/new.json

-Current user's profile
+Current user's new numbers

 ## caveats